 The eye ball lies in the orbit, a bony cavity in the skull.
 The retrobulbar fat (corpus adiposum orbitae) is a fatty tissue that lines the orbit from the inside and contains the vessels and nerves.
 The eye ball consists of the eye layers, the lens and the chambers.

-One of the main eye layers are the sclera and the cornea.
+Two of the main eye layers are the sclera and the cornea.
 The sclera represents the white of the eye.
 It is covered by the conjunctiva, a transparent mucous membrane which is important for the distribution of the tear film during the eye blink.
 Inflammation of the conjunctive (conjunctivitis) caused by bacterial or viral infection may be painful and uncomfortably restrict the patient’s vision.

 The cornea protects the eye to some extent.
 It is part of the optical system and mainly responsible for the refraction of light.
 Deformation of the cornea may lead to visual disorders.